JontySinai/jontysinai.github.io/_posts/2017-11-23-probability-for-everyone.markdown

 \mathbb{P}\big(X^{-1}(B)\big) = \mathbb{P}\big(\\{\omega \in \Omega : X(\omega) \subset B\\}\big)
 \\]

-Motivated by this equivalence, as well as the desire for intuitive coherence (usually we don't think of events in terms of inverse images!), we can simply write
+Motivated by this equivalence, as well as the desire for intuitive coherence (usually we don't think of events in terms of preimages!), we can simply write

 \\[
 \mathbb{P}\big(X \subset B\big) \ \ \text{in place of} \ \ \mathbb{P}\big(X^{-1}(B)\big)